NYC braces for fewer cops, more trash as vax deadline looms

 That’s the possibility New York City is bracing for come Monday as a COVID-19 vaccine mandate looms and thousands of municipal workers remain unwilling to get the shots.

-Police officers, firefighters, garbage collectors and most other city workers face a 5 p.m.
+Police officers, firefighters, garbage collectors and most other city workers faced a 5 p.m.
 Friday deadline to show proof they’ve gotten at least one dose of the COVID-19 vaccine.

 Workers who don’t comply will be put on unpaid leave starting Monday.